futureproofmusicschool/milestone-widget/README.md

-# Learn Pathway & Milestone Widget
+# Milestone Widget

-A server-rendered widget suite (no separate React app) that displays learning pathways, a 10‑milestone self‑paced journey, and real‑time course progress.
+A server-rendered widget that displays a personalized, self‑paced 10‑milestone learning journey with real‑time course progress.
 Served directly from an Express server.

 ## What's Included

-- Course Roadmap widget: saves and displays a user's selected courses with progress
 - Milestone Journey widget: shows a personalized, self‑paced 10‑milestone journey with current milestone focus and course recommendation
 - LearnWorlds OAuth2 integration for live course progress
 - Google Sheets as the data store for plans and progress

 ## How It Works

-### Data Flow (Milestone Journey)
+### Data Flow
 - Plan JSON (the 10‑milestone roadmap) is stored in Google Sheets under `MILESTONE_SPREADSHEET_ID`, tab `sheet1`, column E.
 - Progress JSON (completion state) is stored in the same sheet, column F.
 - The server renders the Milestone widget (`/milestone-roadmap/:userId`) which: